 A Marubo indigenous man in Atalaia do Norte, Brazil, showed possible signs of coronavirus infection after coming in contact with a group of North Americans in Atalaia do Norte, the capital of a municipal district located on the border between Brazil, Peru and Colombia.
 The man was working as a tourist guide, and, according to Amazônia Real, visited a hospital feeling ill on Friday, 20 March.

 The man was told to isolate himself in a house he shares with 14 other indigenous people.
 Two of his daughters, aged 9 and 12, had a fever, cough and aches, commonly seen COVID-19 symptoms.
-The local health system lacked capacity for testing, so samples were sent to Manaus, 1,138 kilometers (707 miles) away.
+The local health system lacked capacity for testing, so samples were supposedly being sent to Manaus, 1,138 kilometers (707 miles) away.
 However, Atalaia do Norte has no road contact with the rest of Brazil.
-It takes up to three days to travel to Manaus by boat, and planes — which can fly to Manaus in three hours — are currently grounded as part of the strategy to halt the pandemic’s spread.
+It takes up to three days to travel to Manaus by boat, and planes (which can fly to Manaus in three hours) are currently grounded as part of the strategy to halt the pandemic’s spread.

 A looming indigenous disaster?

-The arrival of COVID-19 in Atalaia do Norte, should it occur, could have dramatic and dangerous consequences.
+The arrival of COVID-19 in Atalaia do Norte, if it has already occurred, or occurs in the future, could have dramatic and dangerous consequences.
 This municipality, with 15,000 inhabitants and the third lowest Human Development Index (HDI) in Brazil, is the gateway to the Javari Valley Indigenous Territory, encompassing 8.5 million hectares (32,818 square miles).

 The reserve is one of Brazil’s most important indigenous areas, and home to 26 indigenous groups, one of which is the Marubo, the ethnic group of the sick man.
 The demarcated and government-recognized reserve also contains the world’s largest number of isolated indigenous peoples.
 No fewer than 16 of the 26 Javari Valley groups are peoples who have chosen to remain isolated.